Argentine Military Cemetery: Identification using DNA

-As part of a joint project between the UK, Falkland Islands, Argentine Government and the International Committee of the Red Cross (ICRC), a forensic team exhumed, analyzed and documented the remains in each of the unidentified graves in the Argentine cemetery with this DNA compared to that of surviving family members.
-The DNA identification project was co-funded by the UK and Argentine Governments as a humanitarian initiative in line with international law.
+As part of a joint humanitarian initiative between the United Kingdom, Argentina, the Falkland Islands Government and the International Committee of the Red Cross (ICRC), a multinational forensic team exhumed, analysed and documented the remains in each of the unidentified Argentine graves at Darwin Cemetery.
+DNA from these remains was compared with samples voluntarily provided by relatives.
+The project, launched in accordance with international humanitarian law, was co-funded by the UK and Argentine Governments.